alinaitkin/TrackMaven.github.io/content/setting-up-streaming-replication.md

 max_wal_senders = 5
 wal_level = 'hot_standby'
 ```
-* Create a new script file: `vim replication_setup` and place the following commands in it.
+* Next, we want to create a base backup of the primary and write a recovery.conf file to tell PostgreSQL how read from our WALs.
+In our case, that means pulling WAL files from S3 using WAL-E. Create a new script file: `vim replication_setup` and place the following commands in it.
 ```
 echo Stopping PostgreSQL
 service postgresql stop